hep-statistics-serialization-standard/hep-result-serialization/README.rst

 Contact
 =======
-To stay updated, you can sign up for the e-group: hep-statistics-serialization-standard
+To stay updated, you can sign up for the e-group: hep-statistics-serialization-standard@cern.ch

 Involved projects
 ======================